ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

+JSTOR
+On one awkwardly bright and early Sunday morning Brent Torrenting
+Awkward bright

+---

 Early in December, Hero invited Brent to a health club on the top floor of the aquamarine Fuxing Sogo department store.
-Children were running around the lobby, holding disintegrating craft projects made of evergreen boughs and pasta.
+Children were running around the lobby, holding craft projects made of evergreen boughs and pasta.

 The pool was surprisingly large and cold.
 After a short swim, Brent joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking